desmondlzy/timewalk-core/README.md

 TimeWalk is extensible!

-The core of TimeWalk is designed to be tiny, but extensible and resilient to demands via the plugin systems.
+The core of TimeWalk is designed to be tiny, but extensible and resilient to demands via the plugin system.

 At this point, we have two built-in plugins shipped with the core program, allowing detecting and tracking the languages and text editors you are using.